LeetaoGoooo/WordsOut/README.md

 ## Introduction

 This project is a Python script that can export all the word entries from your dictionary.
 It helps you backup the dictionary data or export the data to other formats for further processing.
-Currently it only supports exporting to TXT format, now only support Youdao.
+Currently it only supports exporting to TXT format

 ## Plan

 - [x] Youdao
+- [x] Shanbay
 - [ ] Eudic

 ## Dependencies